 Brahms’ Musical Persona

 Brahms often seems to have had simple gemütlichkeit in mind.
 His gemütlich music is often tinged with sehnsucht, expression of a sense of opportunities and love lost.
 While on the surface, these seem minor passions, they are expressed not purely from a personal perspective, but as abstractions of the most sensitive human memories and experiences.
-In his abstract music, we can find lofty expression of the romantic conceptions of longing, belonging, hearth, folk, and natural beauty, intimate musical conversation about sweet memories or disturbing thoughts or the natural grace of nature, as well as the constant and engaging delights of song and dance.
+In his abstract music, we can find lofty expression of the romantic conceptions of longing, loss, belonging, hearth, folk, and natural beauty; as counterpoint, we see intimate musical conversation regarding sweet memories, or distressing thoughts, or the natural grace of nature, as well as the constant and engaging delights of song and dance.

 Brahms presents a potential pitfall to performers, who may be driven into sentimentality by his frequently expressed sehnsucht.
 This expressed sense of yearning was more philosophical on Brahms’ part, inspired by and expressing what it means to live, create, frolic, love, and die.
 A cloak of sentimentality does not fit his music.
 A story has it his youthful musical motto was FAF (frei aber froh), set in contrast to Joachim’s FAE (frei aber einsam).
-While this may well have been a humorous conversational counterpoint, such spontaneous utterances usually reflect some modicum of truth; we should take him at his word.
+While this may well have been a humorous tête-à-tête, such spontaneous utterances usually reflect some modicum of truth; we should take him at his word.

 Brahms’ artistic successes, many friends, and substantial wealth rendered him basically a happy person.
 There are sunny periods in most of his compositions.
 But the sehnsucht moods also speak to an inherent melancholia just under the surface of his outer persona.
 This tension between the melancholy and joie de vivre contributes to Brahms’ unique musical voice.